5 Blog Post Types That Work for Service-Based Businesses

 Examples could be:

-FAQ-based blog posts help alleviate the pressure on the sales team by pre-emptively addressing common objection questions or through pre-qualifying content.
+FAQ-based blog posts help alleviate pressure on the sales team by preemptively addressing common objections or by providing pre-qualifying content.

-I find them some of the most powerful pieces of content because if you have a question that is so commonly asked that you need to make a post about it, you can rest assured that other users will ask it in the future.
+I find them among the most powerful pieces of content because if you have a question that’s so commonly asked, you need to make a post about it, and you can rest assured that other users will ask it in the future.

 FAQ-style queries also lend themselves perfectly to search terms.
 Typically, these questions are one-to-one with what users would search for on Google, helping you create an SEO-driven starting point for your post with minimal effort.

-Finally, you can further leverage the usefulness of these posts by publishing them in a knowledge or learning area on your website, making them easily accessible to users looking for that information.
+Finally, you can further leverage these posts by publishing them in a knowledge or learning section on your website, making them easily accessible to users looking for that information.

 There truly is no better way to humanise a brand than to provide behind-the-scenes content.